 Kettlebells Vs. Dumbbells

-If you’ve got a limited budget — or only a small amount of space — you might have to make the sad choice of buying a kettlebell or a dumbbell.
+If you’ve got a limited budget — or only a small amount of space — you might have to make the sad choice of buying a kettlebell vs. a dumbbell.
 And while we never want to put two excellent pieces of gym equipment against each other (dumbbells are spectacular training tools), it’s worth noting a couple of things about the versatility of kettlebells:

 - Due to their off-balance shape, kettlebells engage more of your stabilizer muscles during lifts.